Overview of Utah Mortgages

 Utah has no real estate transfer taxes, which means that if you sell your home in Utah you won’t have to pay special taxes to transfer the deed to the buyer.

-Utah is a flat tax state that charges a rate of 5% for all income levels.
+Utah is a flat tax state that charges a rate of 4.95% for all income levels.
 When you fill out your Utah state income tax return you won’t be able to itemize deductions (like mortgage interest) or take a standard deduction.
-However, depending on your income you may be able to claim the Taxpayer Tax Credit.
+However, depending on your income you may be able to claim the taxpayer tax credit.
 It’s a tax credit equal to 6% of the total of all the federal deductions you claim (except for the deduction of state income taxes), plus your Utah personal exemptions.
 So, if you qualify for that tax credit and you itemized your federal income tax deductions to deduct your mortgage interest, you’ll get a break on your Utah state income taxes.

 Utah Mortgage Refinance

-If you think it’s time to refinance your Utah mortgage, it’s important to remember that you don’t have to use the same lender who issued your original mortgage if you can find a better deal elsewhere.
+If you think it’s time to refinance your Utah mortgage, you don’t have to use the same lender who issued your original mortgage if you can find a better deal elsewhere.
 And because refinancing your mortgage involves paying a new set of closing costs, it’s wise to refinance only if you plan to stay in the home long enough for your monthly mortgage savings to outweigh what you spent to refinance.

-The UHC offers Utah residents help with refinancing, too.
-If you used a UHC loan insured by FHA and closed on or after June 1, 2009 you are probably eligible for a UHC/FHA Streamline Refinance, known as a “Refi.”
+The UHC offers Utah residents help with refinancing.
+If you used a UHC loan insured by FHA and closed on or after June 1, 2009 you are probably eligible for a UHC/FHA Streamline Refinance.
 A UHC participating lender can walk you through the process, but the most you would pay out of pocket to refinance would be $100.
 You can’t get cash back from a UHC refinance, but you can skip the home appraisal process, which will save you money.